Jay-study-nildana/CSharpForStudents/README.md

 # Projects For You

+This list is a jumble on many, and often, unrelated code related to everything .NET.

 * [crudaspnetcore3point1mysql](crudaspnetcore3point1mysql) - a simple CRUD demo that works with mysql localhost with user identity
 * [WebApiHelloWorldNET461](WebApiHelloWorldNET461) - a simple hello world asp.net 4.6.1 web api
 * [ProjectCRUDResume](ProjectCRUDResume) - a functional asp.net 4.6.1 api server with simple token authentication